 In addition to the above punishment, refusing to submit to a chemical breath or blood test will result in an additional license suspension from PennDOT.
 The additional license suspension is 12 months, unless the driver has a previous refusal or DUI conviction, then the additional license suspension is 18 months.
 A driver may appeal PennDOT s license suspension to the local court of common pleas.
 PennDOT will then have to provide the court with sufficient evidence to support the refusal determination.

-If accepted into ARD the driver would not go to jail.
+If accepted into ARD, the driver would not go to jail.
 However, driving privileges would still be suspended for a total of 14 months (60 days by the ARD program, one year by PennDOT).
 Another benefit to the ARD program is that upon its successful completion the driver may petition the court to expunge all government records of the DUI arrest.
 You can find out more about ARD on our DUI FAQ.

-Contact Your Allentown DUI Attorney Today
+Contact An Experenced Allentown DUI Attorney Today!